-All dimensions in the shop drawings show the door's position relative to the finished floor.

-B. Center the door so that it has equal spacing on the right and left.

-C. Level the door with a leveling device and shims.

-D. The space between the bottom of the door and the finished floor must at least be what you see in the shop drawings.

-E. Make sure the spacing between the top of the door and the lintel matches the shop drawings.
+- All dimensions in the shop drawings show the door's position relative to the finished floor. - B. Center the door so that it has equal spacing on the right and left.
+Make sure light does not shine through the side seals. - C. Level the door with a leveling device and shims. - D. The space between the bottom of the door and the finished floor must at least be what you see in the shop drawings. - E. Make sure the spacing on the top matches the shop drawings.

-6. Fasten the operating channels
+5. Fasten the Operating Channels